-My mate “Psycho” is enormous, probably the strongest bloke I’ve ever met, used to be a tree-lopper and has arms and shoulders like Dean Lukin.
-And I mean the scruffy, tuna-fishing, weight-lifting version of Dean Lukin, not the post-Olympics slimmed-down, neat, corporate one.
+My mate “Psycho” is enormous, probably the strongest bloke I’ve ever met, used to be a tree-lopper and has arms like Dean Lukin (the scruffy, tuna-fishing, weight-lifting version of Dean Lukin, not the post-Olympics slimmed-down, neat, corporate one).

 I’m a fairly… hefty bloke myself.
 One night in the early 90s, we were saying goodbye to each other at the door to a Hornswood pub.
 It was only about ten thirty, but we’d been there since midday.
 It was time to go.

 All of a sudden three cocky, young, preppy sort of guys came wandering up the street.
 We couldn’t help but hear them coming as they were being so loud, leaning all over each other, looking very pretty in their expensive clothes, with perfect hair and really nice shiny shoes.

 One of them yelled at the top of his voice as they approached – THREE SEXY, PRIVATE SCHOOL BOYS COMING IN.
 MAKE AN ORDERLY QUEUE INSIDE, BITCHES.

 Wankers.
 Obviously not one of us Shore boys!

 The taller one boomed – FUTURE CAPTAINS-OF-INDUSTRY, BITCHES.

 I cannot stand that silver-spoon type, disrespecting young women and showing off about the privileged upbringing they’ve had (through no success of their own).